MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 A requirement is a capability that must be present in a product, service, or result to satisfy a business need.

+### Resource

+In the context of employee management and growth processes in Dynamics 365, a resource refers to an individual or asset within the organization.
+Resources can be employees, equipment, or any entity contributing to the achievement of organizational goals.
+Dynamics 365 integrates with other Microsoft solutions like Field Service, Project Operations, and Supply Chain Management to optimize resource allocation and enhance overall operational efficiency.

 ### Resource booking

 Bookings are the hard or soft allocation of resources to a project.
 Hard bookings consume a resource's capacity.
 Bookings represent organizational concepts for teams, so that they can understand how resources will be engaged across various projects.
 Dynamics 365 Project Operations considers bookings a project-level concept.